JamesMarcogliese/Drive-Changes/README.md

 # Drive-Changes
 Google Drive Daily Changes Notifier

 This is a standalone Google Apps script that after being run once, sends a daily email to your inbox showing any files that have been changed in your Drive during the day.
-The script in run in Google's cloud enviroment so there is nothing to install.
+The script in run in Google's cloud environment so there is nothing to install.

 ### GETTING STARTED
 1. [Click this link to grab a copy of the script.](https://script.google.com/d/160fZE1ZcBQ2eU_uDv491kpYmMBwSOMTVLb5oeUwPg3pQGTQD-LqUWiZK/edit?usp=sharing&newcopy=true) It will automatically be saved to your drive.